I’m doing this. I’m ranking every David Bowie album.

 22. David Bowie

 The biggest fault of this album is that it simply lacks the very essence of what makes a Bowie album so singularly his own.
 It’s a competent, completely indistinct set of tunes that barely hints at the genius to come, much less the artist’s distinctive personality.

 • • •

 This was part soundtrack to a cyberpunk video game starring Bowie as a god-like entity, and part adult contemporary narcotic.
 It’s got interesting production, but the songs go nowhere.
 I listen and find myself enjoying it, but hours later I’m unable to recall any specific melodies, only a fleeting glimpse of a mood.
-It’s still not as interesting as that video game makes it sound.
+It’s still not as interesting as that description makes it sound.
 However, the game, Omikron, was an impressively weird and ambitious romp for the late 1990s and is worth a try for the hardcore Bowie fan or the gamer with a lot of curiosity and patience.

 • • •

 20. Space Oddity

 This album nearly suffers the same fate as its predecessor, which is fitting since it was originally titled David Bowie as well.
 However, it was reissued a few years later, named after the best tune on the album by a country mile.
 Space Oddity is the quintessential Bowie song, a ballad about an astronaut set adrift in space, unable to hear earth calling.
 It’s just a shame that nothing else on the album measures up.